zoibot/sm64/README.md

-# Super Mario 64
+# Bingo64

-This repo contains a full decompilation of Super Mario 64 (J) and (U).
+This repo is a fork of the full decompilation of Super Mario 64 that implements the popular speedrunning challenge known as bingo in the game itself.
-The source and data have been decompiled but complete naming and documentation all of the code and data is still a work in progress.
-Decompiling the (E) ROM is also an ongoing effort.

-It builds the following ROMs:

-* sm64.jp.z64 `sha1: 8a20a5c83d6ceb0f0506cfc9fa20d8f438cafe51`
-* sm64.us.z64 `sha1: 9bef1128717f958171a4afac3ed78ee2bb4e86ce`
+To play the game, optionally enter a seed in the seeds menu during file selection, then proceed to any file.
+Press L to view the generated bingo board, and use the D-pad to get more information about a particular objective.
+You win if you complete 5 objectives in a row.

 This repo does not include all assets necessary for compiling the ROMs.
 A prior copy of the game is required to extract the required assets.
+The remainder of this README will reflect the decompiled source code's installation instructions, as they are quite involved.

 ## Installation